lyteword/chspurgeon-tod/volume-4/psalm-98.md

 **Verse 2.** *The Lord hath made known his salvation.*

-1\.The contents of which it is composed.
+1\.
+The contents of which it is composed.

-2\.The reasons for which it has been provided.
+2\.
+The reasons for which it has been provided.

-3\.The price at which it has been procured.
+3\.
+The price at which it has been procured.

-4\.The terms on which it shall be imparted.
+4\.
+The terms on which it shall be imparted.

-5\.The way in which it must be propagated.
+5\.
+The way in which it must be propagated.

-6\.The manner in which its neglect will be punished. *W. J.*
+6\.
+The manner in which its neglect will be punished. *W. J.*

 **Verse 2.** (*first clause* ).

-1\.What is salvation?
+1\.
+What is salvation?

-2\.Why it is called the Lord's: "Salvation is of the Lord."
+2\.
+Why it is called the Lord's: "Salvation is of the Lord."

-3\.How he has made it known.
+3\.
+How he has made it known.

-4\.For what purpose.
+4\.
+For what purpose.

-5\.With what results. *E.G. Gange.*
+5\.
+With what results. *E. G. Gange.*

 **Verse 2.** The great privilege of knowing the gospel.